 Knit Cotton Washcloth with Crochet Edge

-Are you read for a pattern for a Knit Cotton Washcloth?
-This one has a lovely crochet edge to give it a little something special.
+Are you ready for a for a Knit Cotton Washcloth pattern?
+This one uses the lattice cable stitch has a lovely crochet edge to give it a little something special.

 I’m not an overly materialistic person.
 I do like my stuff, but I love experiences more.
 Without a doubt, when considering things/experiences that I can’t have too many of, kisses from my husband and children are far and away the first thing on that list, followed by travels to new places.
 However, there are some other things I can never have too many of (in no particular order):